HEICO

 PLAY THE LONG GAME

-“When times are tough like this, we stick by our people.
-We stick by our programs … when sellers look at HEICO, all business go through various cycles, but they want to be connected with somebody who is going to be patient … and not run them out the door the first time there’s a downturn…I think that is one of the reasons we continue to be the acquirer of choice.”
+“When times are tough like this [during the pandemic], we stick by our people.
+We stick by our programs…when sellers look at HEICO, all business go through various cycles, but they want to be connected with somebody who is going to be patient…and not run them out the door the first time there’s a downturn…I think that is one of the reasons we continue to be the acquirer of choice.”

 “Our philosophy really has been to maintain outstanding customer relationships and to leave a lot on the table to make sure that the customers want to come back for more…we want to share the benefits.”